Noyce-Joel/Text-To-Speech/README.md

 ## Text To Speech Converter

-I thought it would be great to create an app that converted text into speech using an array of mostly obnoxious voices 🙄
+I thought it would be great to create an app that converted text into speech 🙄

-This was however a very fun little exercise 🤗
+A very fun little exercise 🤗

 ## Stack